 Get the good night sleep you’ve been longing for

 Aside from the impact on your oral health, sleep apnea has tremendous effects on your overall health.
 Since not enough oxygen is getting into the lungs, respiratory disease and cardiovascular disease can result.
 These diseases can lead to a stroke or heart attack.
-We can help comfortably treat your moderate sleep apnea by using a customized night guard.
+We can help comfortably treat your moderate sleep apnea by using a Mandibular Advancement Device (MAD), or a customized night guard.

 Why choose us for your dental care?